|Puerto Morelos Services -

 beer.
 There is also an OXXO convenience store on the south west end of

-the square.
+the square and another at the entrance to town.
 Alma Libre Books & Gifts has a selection of locally made gourmet

 items, coffee, honey, chocolate and more.